atmaivancevic/polyAsite-analysis/README.md

 This analysis requires the following files, or equivalent:

-**hg38.dfam.ucsc.filtered.bed**: BED file containing annotation of human repeats from Dfam, downloaded from the UCSC genome browser track hub for hg38.
+**hg38.dfam.ucsc.filtered.bed**: BED file containing annotation of human repeats from dfam.org

 **gencode.v47.simple.bed**: simplified BED of GENCODE v47 gene annotations, derived from the BED file on UCSC.